This post originally appeared in VICE UK

 LGBT sci-fi fanatics have long used the genre as a form of self expression, writing enough fan and slash-fiction to fill The British Library a thousand times over.
 But translating that passion onto the small and big screen has been a mission fraught with obstacles.

-There's always been a huge gay sci-fi following; for decades, many on the queer spectrum have identified with feeling alien, out of place, and have looked to the future, to a place where all sexualities and genders are accepted.
+There's always been a huge gay sci-fi following; for decades, many on the queer spectrum have identified with feeling alien and out of place, and have looked to the future, to a place where all sexualities and genders are accepted.

 While allegories obviously exist, it's good to see LGBT characters depicted unapologetically.
 The sci-fi world has always welcomed outsiders, but now more than ever, it is giving them a voice.
 No time like the present, after all.